jvillalba007/NasaApodMD/README.md

 App Icon by Icons8 (http://icons8.com/license/)

-* Get Images from NASA (APOD)
+* View Images from NASA
-* Read descriptions of images to learn more about them
+* Read Descriptions of Images to Learn More About Them
-* ¡Download Your Favorites Images
+* Download Your Favorites Images
-* View in FullScreen

 ### Donate: paypal.me/fightinghawk